mathesar-foundation/mathesar-wiki/design/specs/specs-null-values.md

 ### Select vs. Edit Mode Behaviors

+In `Select Mode`, the cell is highlighted and set as the target for actions applying to the cell or elements associated with it, such as its row or column. `Select Mode` is toggled by clicking on a cell or by navigating to with the direction keys while `Select Mode` is active.

-In `Edit Mode`, a cell provides additional functionality and interactions to users. `Edit Mode` is toggled by double-clicking on a cell.
+In `Edit Mode`, a cell provides additional functionality and interactions to users. `Edit Mode` is toggled by double-clicking on a cell or by typing a text character or pressing backspace while in `Select Mode`.
 However, certain data types could have different interactions.
 Once specific behaviors and components for each data type are introduced, we must further define these interactions to ensure compatibility.

 We will create an additional issue to refine these interactions.